 Smith added the seal of God, “as the seventh-day Sabbath,” but that there was no historical evidence the Muslims refrained from any such oppression.
 Such recanting and lack of historical evidence is to the discredit of the traditional Protestant rendition of the trumpets.

 The Historicist’s hermeneutic that the seven churches represent seven eras between the advents maintains the Laodicean church epitomizes the “end of this age” and that the following three septets must also arrive at the “end of this age,” in order to sustain recapitulation as the structure; this work concedes this preconception.
 The object of this work is to vindicate that the placement of the “start” of the three following septets is at the seventh division of the antecedent septet, which was conceded by Alberto R. Treiyer concerning the vials or final plagues; the start of seven vials or final plagues is concurrent with the seventh trumpet.32 This work has taken the testimony of Paulien, Stefanovic and Japp that the trumpets are the response to the petitions of the souls under the altar to vindicate that trumpets cannot fold considerably over the seven churches and seven seals, inasmuch as the martyrs slain by Babylon and the eighth king of Revelation 17 cannot be omitted as essential constituents of the intent of the fifth seal.
 The trumpets cannot fold considerably over the churches and seals, inasmuch as the seventh month of Tishri cannot be equated with the seven months prior; it is the seven churches that actually represent the “new moon” observances between the spring and autumn festivals.
-The trumpets cannot fold considerably over the churches and seals, inasmuch as the prohibitions against harming those with the seal of God in the fifth trumpet cannot be divorced from God’s use of those who disavow Christ to separate the wheat from the tares, the chosen from the reprobate, nor can the principle of Matthew 12:25-26 be divorced from the phenomenon of the sixth trumpet; under such scrutiny, the fifth, nay the first five trumpets must represent God’s judgment on the church before he judges the reprobate in the sixth trumpet, in conformity with 1 Peter 4:17-18.
+The trumpets cannot fold considerably over the churches and the seals, insomuch as the prohibitions against harming those with the seals of God in Revelation's fifth trumpet establishes judgment upon God's house in correspondence with Ezekiel 9:4-5 and 1 Peter 4:17-18.
+Furthermore, the principle of Matthew 12:25-26 must be observed in interpreting the sixth trumpet; under such scrutiny, the fifth, nay the first five trumpets must represent God's judgment on the church before he judges the reprobate in the sixth trumpet.
 All the evidence supports the historical phenomenon depicted by the trumpets commence with the seventh seal in conformity with how the phenomenon of the seven vials or final plagues commence upon the blowing of the seventh trumpet.
-In such a perception, the trumpets maintain terminological and thematic correspondence with the sealing of the 144,000 and the three angels in Revelation 14.
+In such a perception, the trumpets maintain terminological and thematic correspondence as end day phenomenon with the sealing of the 144,000 and the three angels in Revelation 14.